myakruns/Team-Generator/README.md

 5. generated lists will not be saved

 Round 1 will be only a Swift Playground.
-Round 2 will be an iOS app
+Round 2 will be an iOS app.
-Round 3 will be an Android app (?)
+Round 3 will be an Android app (?).
-Round 4 will add "Team" functions and ability to save lists
+Round 4 will add "Team" functions and ability to save lists.